Adrienne is a certified dog trainer, behavior consultant, former veterinarian assistant, and author of "Brain Training for Dogs."

 My dog also developed taste aversion.
-My dog would be enticed by new food, but as nausea set in, that food would become associated with the nausea so my dog would no longer like it.
-A new food would be offered and this situation would repeat over and over again until we exhausted several food options.
+My dog would be enticed by new food, but as nausea set in, that food would become associated with nausea, so my dog would no longer like it.
+A new food would be offered, and this situation would repeat over and over again until we exhausted several food options.
 With the right medication and a diet change, my dog went back to eating as before.
-(We discovered that my dog had cancer later on which contributed to the appetite loss.)
+(Later on, we discovered that my dog had cancer, which also contributed to the appetite loss.)

 Why You Need to See Your Vet

-This is just to explain that picky eating may be indicative of health issues.
-Perhaps the dog has tooth pain, a bout of nausea, or it hurts to swallow or lower the neck to eat or take treats because of pinched nerves.
-There are lots of conditions that cause dogs to lose their appetite, therefore, dog owners and trainers should always consider ruling out medical conditions—especially when a dog starts to act picky out of the blue.
+The point here is that picky eating may be indicative of health issues.
+Perhaps your dog has tooth pain or nausea, or perhaps it hurts to swallow or lower the neck to eat or take treats because of pinched nerves.
+There are lots of conditions that cause dogs to lose their appetite, so dog owners and trainers should always rule out medical conditions—especially when a dog starts to act picky out of the blue.

 If you suspect your dog is not motivated by food due to an underlying health issue, please report to your vet for a proper diagnosis and treatment.
 Dog owners can't always recognize health issues in their dogs because dogs can be very stoic and hide their symptoms well.

-Sometimes, dogs that are picky and not food motivated are dogs that are free-fed their meals.
+Sometimes, dogs that are free-fed their meals may become picky stop being food motivated.
 Free-feeding simply means providing dogs access to their food 24/7, 365 days a year.
 It's like having access to an all-you-can-eat dinner buffet at all times, but the food offered is always the same and only of one type.
 If we put ourselves into our pet's shoes, it's quite easy to understand why dogs who are free-fed are not interested in being trained with food.

 Stop free-feeding your dog or try to experiment with high-value treats to get your dog motivated.
-Many dogs who are free-fed are very interested in high-value treats as the treats are tastier than their regular food.
+Many dogs who are free-fed are very interested in high-value treats, as they are tastier than their regular food.

 Sometimes dog owners involuntary make their dogs less food motivated.
-For example, a dog owner may use a treat to get a dog into a crate which the dog dreads being in, or a dog owner may lure a dog with a treat and then grab the dog for a bath.
-In both circumstances, dogs learn that treats are used as "traps" and, therefore, trigger suspicion and avoidance behaviors; food becomes a predictor that something scary or unpleasant is about to happen.
+For example, a dog owner may use a treat to get a dog into a crate, which the dog dreads being in, or a dog owner may lure a dog with a treat and then grab the dog for a bath.
+In both circumstances, dogs learn that treats are used as "traps."
+Therefore, treats begin to trigger suspicion and avoidance behaviors.
+Food becomes a predictor that something scary or unpleasant is about to happen.

-Sometimes treats may also involuntary get "poisoned" in other ways.
-Dog owners may use treats to hide bitter pills inside.
-If the dog happens to discover this trick, the dog may start to get suspicious and this lowers the value of the treats.
+Sometimes, treats may also involuntary become "poisoned" in other ways.
+Dog owners may hide bitter pills inside treats.
+If the dog happens to discover this trick, they may start to get suspicious, which can lower the value of the treat.